Language selection

 Micro-habitat(s)

-Bark, Twig
+Bark, Leaf, sapwood, Twig

 Damage, symptoms and biology